 Australia: Grants and general or special purpose payments

-cent of local government revenues.
-Other sources include
+of local government revenues.
+Other sources include tax

-tax on immovable property, fees and fines, net operating
+on immovable property, fees and fines, net operating surplus

-local bodies, rents and profits accrued from local bodies’
+bodies, rents and profits accrued from local bodies’ properties

-properties and sums received through its services.
-Government
+and sums received through its services.
+Government grants

-grants and loans raised by local bodies and international
+and loans raised by local bodies and international project

-project funding are additional sources of income.
-Holding
+funding are additional sources of income.
+Holding taxes

-taxes is the most important source of income, while
+is the most important source of income, while loans and

 and income) and non-tax revenue